 The Art of Aging project helps paint those details — and in so doing, features audio interviews with two people dear to us at CHCC: Teresa Garcia, one of our residents, and LeAna Osterman, who has worked with us for many years as a faith community nurse.

-Other ongoing projects include the “Dear Friend” Pen Pal Project, through which people can write cards and letters to residents of assisted living and skilled nursing facilities, Meals on Wheels recipients, and other elders who are more likely to be socially isolated.
+Other ongoing projects include the “Dear Friend” Pen Pal Project, through which people can write cards and letters to residents of assisted living and skilled health care facilities, Meals on Wheels recipients, and other elders who are more likely to be socially isolated.
 Anyone can get involved.